This Asian-Style Stir Fried Green Beans recipe from our friend Tina is fresh, tasty, easy to put together and totally delicious.

 Asian-Style Stir Fried Green Beans

-- 1 bag frozen green beans thawed and drained (Obviously, fresh would be better.
+- 1 16 oz. bag frozen green beans thawed and drained (Obviously, 1 pound of fresh would be better.
 But if you’re short on time, the frozen stuff is great.)

-- In a large bowl, mix gf soy sauce, ½ tbsp garlic, pepper flakes, and brown sugar.
+- In a large bowl, mix gf soy sauce, ½ tablespoon garlic, pepper flakes, and brown sugar.
 Stir until sugar is dissolved and mixture is uniform.

 - Add drained/dried green beans, and toss to coat in sauce.